NomicFoundation/hardhat/packages/hardhat-viem/README.md

 There are no additional steps you need to take for this plugin to work.

-Install it and access viem through the Hardhat Runtime Environment anywhere you need it (tasks, scripts, tests, etc).
+Install it and access Viem through the Hardhat Runtime Environment anywhere you need it (tasks, scripts, tests, etc).

-Read the documentation on the [Hardhat Runtime Environment](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-runtime-environment) to learn how to access the HRE in different ways to use viem from anywhere the HRE is accessible.
+Read the documentation on the [Hardhat Runtime Environment](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-runtime-environment) to learn how to access the HRE in different ways to use Viem from anywhere the HRE is accessible.